clemsonciti/palmetto-examples/LAMMPS/README.md

 In building lammps, you will need to modify two `cmake` files, both inside `../cmake/presets/` directory (this is a relative path assuming you are inside the previously created `build-kokkos-cuda`).
 A set of already prepared cmake templates are available inside `../cmake/presets`, but you will have to modify them.
-It is recommended that you use `../cmake/presets/minimal.cmake` and `../cmake/presets/kokkos-cuda.cmake` as starting points.
+It is recommended that you use `../cmake/presets/basic.cmake` and `../cmake/presets/kokkos-cuda.cmake` as starting points.

-For add-on simulation packages, make a copy of `../cmake/presets/minimal.cmake`, and use `../cmake/presets/all_on.cmake` as a reference point to see what is needed.
-Let's say we want `user-meamc` and `user-fep` in addition to what's in `minimal.cmake` for simulation techniques.
+For add-on simulation packages, make a copy of `../cmake/presets/basic.cmake`, and use `../cmake/presets/all_on.cmake` as a reference point to see what is needed.
+Let's say we want `user-meamc` and `user-fep` in addition to what's in `basic.cmake` for simulation techniques.
 We also need to inlcude kokkos.

 ~~~
-$ more ../cmake/presets/minimal.cmake
+$ more ../cmake/presets/basic.cmake
 $ more ../cmake/presets/all_on.cmake
-$ cp ../cmake/presets/minimal.cmake ../cmake/presets/my.cmake
+$ cp ../cmake/presets/basic.cmake ../cmake/presets/my.cmake
 ~~~

 Use your favorite editor to add the necessary package names (in capitalized form) to `my.cmake`.